 - The financial institution provides varied kinds of financial services to the customers.

 - The financial institution provides an attractive rate of return to the customers.

-- Promotes the direct investment by the customers and making them understand the risk associated with that as well.
+- Promotes direct investment by the customers and makes them understand the risk associated with that.

-- It helps in forming the liquidity of the stock in case of an emergency in the financial markets.
+- It helps form the stock’s liquidity in an emergency in the financial markets.

 - It provides a high rate of return to the customers who have invested in the financial institution.